Colorectal Cancer in Malaysia: Symptoms, Prevention and Treatment Options

 Radiotherapy

-Radiotherapy is the use of strong x-rays to help kill any cancer cells.
+Radiotherapy is the use of strong x-rays to help kill any cancer cells, particularly for rectal cancer.
 Radiotherapy can be used either before or after surgery and can also be used together with chemotherapy.
 Radiotherapy is used usually for treating rectal cancer.

 Preventing Colorectal Cancer